-Excellent as underplanting for normal roses, ground cover roses are a low growing or prostrate form that have actually been around for a long time but ground cover roses have recently been promoted as ‘carpet roses’ and this is what they do.
+Excellent as underplanting for normal roses, ground cover roses are a low growing or prostrate form that have actually been around for a long time but ground cover roses have recently been promoted as ‘Carpet Roses’ and this is what they do.

-Requiring similar conditions to other roses they trivia in a humus rich moist soil and grow well in full sun to part shade, around 6 hours of sun a day is regarded as a minimum for good flowering.
+Requiring similar conditions to other roses they thrive in a humus rich moist soil and grow well in full sun to part shade, around 6 hours of sun a day is regarded as a minimum for good flowering.
 If you can arrange a position where they get morning sun, and then a little shade late in the afternoon when the sun is at its hottest they will thrive.

 These low growing roses are suited for planting in pots and containers on a patio as well as in the garden border, rockeries or planted en masse, we have seen them used very successfully as median strip plantings.

 Here we include two ‘ranges’ the Meidiland Range and the Flower Carpet Range as well as eight other popular ground cover or ‘landscaping roses’

 - The Flower Carpet Range – Includes Amber, Coral, Pink Splash and Appleblossom

 - The Meidiland Range – This includes Cherry Bonica, Livia and Cream Chantilly

 - The Fairy – A David Austin variety that will reach around .75m and spread to 1m.

 - Lavender Dream – Pink flowers that fade on a speeding bush rose to around 2.5 metres

 - Red Meidiland – Red flowers on a low spreading bush, around .5 to .75m high spreading to 1m plus.
 One of the best for colder climates.